moea/playground/pages/_posts/2025-04-08-occurrence.md

 ```

 In contrast to `and`, there's nothing shared between the recursive
-`refine` calls, because we have no information about whether the first
+`refine` calls, because we've no information about whether the first
 test succeeded.  `TrueEnv` is the pairwise `union` of the types in the
 `true` environments --- we know one of them is true, and `FalseEnv` is
 the result of intersecting the `false` environments --- we know both